Vorror/GrowlForWindowsPushover/readme.md

 ## Pushover Plugin for GrowlForWindows!
-You can now send your Growl from Windows Notifications to Pushover!
+You can now send your Growl for Windows Notifications to Pushover!

 ### Install
 - Automatic: Copy and Paste this into your web browser: `growl:forwarder*https://raw.github.com/Vorror/GrowlForWindowsPushover/master/Pushover.xml`